 The velocity can be edited in two ways in the piano roll, you can either double-click on the notes and then change the velocity slider or knob, or you can go down to this window, which is the event editor, and then click and drag in order to change the velocity of the particular note that you are editing.

-This is how it sounds without the velocity edited:
+This is how it sounds with the velocity edited:

 You can now hear the changes we made with velocity edited, it makes it sounds more human and natural.